khaliun20/malloc_free_low_level_implementation/README.md

   * First Fit Memory Allocation - From the free list, allocates the first set of memory space that is larger than the requested size of the memory space

-  Illustration for 2 bytes of heap memory request;
+  Illustration for 2 bytes of heap memory request:

   ![result](imgs/1.png)